Rapid Finance on 13 July 2014

 For people with a less than perfect credit rating, the change is also welcome.
 Assuming you’re able to service your current loans and credit card, then all you need to worry about is paying on time!

 If your previous loan applications were unsuccessful, the new credit laws mean you could be in for a pleasant surprise should you re-apply.
-However, keep in mind the new positive reporting system is still being developed in conjunction with the old system.
+However, keep in mind the new positive reporting system is still being developed with the old system.

 Finally, it’s worth noting that bad credit loan profiles are common.
 The new changes are also designed to account for anyone who has defaulted on previous loans, suffered from sudden loss of income, battled through bankruptcy or any number of financial burdens.